 After the FX2-Dominator review, we are back with another AKK FPV transmitter review.
 Contrary to its much powerful brother, the AKK Race VTX is suitable for low profile racing drones, where space is critical.
-In addition to the ultra-thin design, it comes with lots of cool features and friendly price tag.
+In addition to the ultra-thin design, it comes with lots of cool features and a friendly price tag.

 AKK RaceVTX features & specs